Semi-analytic modelling of Pop. III star formation and metallicity evolution -- I. Impact on the UV luminosity functions at z = 9-16: Pop. III star formation in MERAXES

 \subsection{High-Resolution N-body simulation}

 The updates to \textsc{meraxes} for Pop.
 III necessitate high mass and spatial resolution.
 For this purpose, we introduce L10\_N2048 (hereafter L10) from the \textit{Genesis} suite of dark matter only \textit{N}-body simulations.
-L10 is a periodic cubical simulation of side 10 $h^{-1}$ Mpc and consists of 2048$^3$ dark matter particles of mass m$_{\rm p}$ = 9.95 $\times 10^3 h^{-1} M_\odot$ resulting in a halo mass resolution of $\sim 1.5 \times 10^5 h^{-1}M_\odot$ (based on a minimum of 32 particles per halo).
+L10 is a periodic cubical simulation of side 10 $h^{-1}$ Mpc and consists of 2048$^3$ dark matter particles of mass m$_{\rm p}$ = 9.935 $\times 10^3 h^{-1} M_\odot$ resulting in a halo mass resolution of $\sim$ 3.18 $\times 10^5 h^{-1}M_\odot$ (based on a minimum of 32 particles per halo).
 The simulation, run using the \textsc{SWIFT} \citep{Schaller2018} cosmological code, evolves these dark matter particles from $z = 99$ down to $z = 5$.
 The halos were identified using the friends-of-friends phase space halo-finder \textsc{VELOCIraptor} \citep{VR} and the merger trees were constructed using \textsc{TREEFROG} \citep{treefrog}.
 We note that the mass resolution achieved in this simulation allows us to resolve all the mini-halos below $z \sim 30$ and is the highest resolution on which \textsc{meraxes} has been run.
+The output trees of the N-body simulation used in this work are available on Zenodo at \citet{balu2024}.